 • Ductwork quality and age.

-• How many windows your home has and the style, as big or picture windows may be less efficient.
+• How many windows your house has and the style, as expansive or picture windows might be lower efficiency.

 • Insulation quality and concentration.